reifjulian/regsave/README.md

 ## Tutorial

 This tutorial assumes you have already [installed](#installation) the `regsave` Stata package.
-Here is code that opens up Stata's built in dataset and regresses automobile price on miles per gallaon and/or weight.
-We will do this for two different types of automobiles: domestic cars and foreign cars.
-We will save the results of each regression to a tempfile, and then display the contents of that file at the end.
+The example code below opens one of Stata's built-in datasets and then regresses automobile price on miles per gallon and/or weight.
+The code estimates these regressions for two different types of automobiles: domestic cars and foreign cars.
+The code uses `regsave` to save the results of each regression to a tempfile and then displays the contents of that file.

 ```stata
 * Example #1
 tempfile results
 sysuse auto, clear